Timberwolves vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- The average over/under for Minnesota's outings this season is 231.6, 7.1 more points than this game's total.
+- The average over/under for Minnesota's outings this season is 231.6, 10.1 more points than this game's point total.

-- The Timberwolves have been victorious in 21, or 48.8%, of the 43 contests they have been chosen as underdogs in this season.
+- The Timberwolves have won in 21, or 48.8%, of the 43 contests they have been named as odds-on underdogs in this year.

 Timberwolves vs. Nuggets Over/Under Stats (Regular Season)